dev-cafe/branching-model/index.md

 ### My project does not use [semantic versioning](http://semver.org), does this model still make sense?

-This model probably still make sense but you probably do not need two levels of release branches but probably require only one supporing each release.
+This model probably still makes sense but you probably do not need two levels of release branches but probably require only one supporting each release.

 ### My project does not use fork-and-pull-request workflow, does this model still make sense?